FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Please log in if you want to rate questions.

-D) right medial rectus
+D) left medial rectus

 This answer is incorrect.